prdproduct-management

 What is a PRD?
 And Why Most of Them Fail

 Most PRDs are opinion documents dressed up as strategy.
-Here's what a PRD should actually be — and how evidence changes everything.
+Here's what a PRD should actually be — and how customer signal changes everything.

 A PRD — product requirements document — defines what you're building and why.
 If you're looking up the meaning of PRD, that's the textbook answer.
 It's the bridge between customer problems and shipped software.

 Most PRDs are opinion documents dressed up as strategy.
 A PM writes what they think should be built, disconnected from the customer conversations that inspired the idea.
 Stakeholders debate the opinions.
 Engineers build whatever survives the meeting.
-Nobody goes back to check if the requirements actually traced to user evidence.
+Nobody goes back to check if the requirements actually traced to customer signal.

 We build them differently.